Urgent Care Services

 Availability

 Appointments for urgent care will be made available on the same day during the week and the day before during the weekends.
-Appointments must be requested by phone.
+Urgent care appointments may be scheduled 24/7 by phone or online.

 These appointment times are available only for urgent care.
 If you need to have your cat seen for routine preventive care, chronic problems (going on for more than two weeks), progress exams or technician appointments, please set up an appointment during our regular operating hours (Monday-Friday 8:00am-7:00pm).